Hanif Kureishi

-Hanif Kureishi (born 5 December 1954) is a British-Pakistani playwright, screenwriter, and novelist.
-He is known for his Oscar-nominated screenplay for My Beautiful Laundrette and novel The Buddha of Suburbia.
+Hanif Kureishi (born 5 December 1954) is a British playwright, screenwriter and novelist.

+He wrote the screenplay for Stephen Frears's My Beautiful Laundrette (1985), earning Academy Award and BAFTA Award nominations for Best Original Screenplay.
+He is also known for his novel The Buddha of Suburbia (1990), which was adapted into a four-part BBC drama series.

+Following a spinal injury in 2022, he wrote Shattered (2024) to wide acclaim.
+The book was a finalist for the 2025 National Book Critics Circle Award for Autobiography.

 Early life and education

-Hanif Kureishi was born on 5 December 1954 in Bromley, South London, to a Pakistani father, Rafiushan (Shanoo) Kureishi, and an English mother, Audrey Buss.
+He was born in Bromley to an English mother, Audrey Buss, and a father, Rafiushan (Shanoo) Kureishi, who had left India in his early twenties; Kureishi has written that his father worked for much of his adult life at the Pakistan embassy in London, and that the family background was shaped by the 1947 Partition.

 His father was from a wealthy family based in Madras (now Chennai), whose members moved to Pakistan after the Partition of India in 1947.
 Rafiushan's father was a colonel and doctor in the British Indian Army.
-Rafiushan went to the same Cathedral School attended by Salman Rushdie, and the family was later close to the Bhuttos.
+Rafiushan attended the Cathedral School in Bombay (now Mumbai), the same school attended by Salman Rushdie.
+The family was later close to the Bhuttos.
 Rafiushan's brother (Hanif's uncle), Omar Kureishi, was a newspaper columnist and manager of the Pakistan cricket team.

-Rafiushan travelled to the UK in 1950 to study law, but he ran out of money and needed to take a desk job at the Pakistani high commission instead.
+Rafiushan travelled to the UK in 1950 to study law, but ran out of money and took a desk job at the Pakistani high commission instead.
 There he met his wife-to-be, Audrey Buss.
 He wanted to be a writer but his ambitions were frustrated, with his submissions to publishers turned down.

 Hanif Kureishi attended Bromley Technical High School and studied for A-levels at Bromley College of Technology.
-While at this college, he was elected as student union president (1972).
-Some of the characters from his semi-autobiographical novel, The Buddha of Suburbia, are drawn from this period.
+While at this college, he was elected student union president in 1972.
+Some of the characters from his semi-autobiographical novel The Buddha of Suburbia are drawn from this period.

 He spent a year studying philosophy at Lancaster University, then withdrew.
 He later attended King's College London and earned a degree in philosophy.